xqbase/metric/h2pg-compat/README.md

 Known issue:

-- Unable to edit in DataGrid if connection type is PostgreSQL or ODBC (JDBC works)
+- Unable to edit in DataGrid via native PostgreSQL or ODBC (JDBC works)

 ### Navicat